 - A video uploaded to the app store can help you rank higher.

 - Change the app description depending on the season of the year.

 - Update your app – this will activate existing users and attract new ones.

 - Choose the right category for your app.
 It is quite possible to take a higher place in an adjacent niche than in the main one.

 - Do not forget to track the ASO KPIs, such as visibility, conversion rate, mobile growth, user feedback, and monetization.

 Struggling with ASO?
 Sign up for App Radar’s free ASO tool!

-According to Nielsen, 92% of users trust recommendations from their friends and family, over the 67% that trust advertisements or any other content format.
+According to Nielsen, 92% of users trust recommendations from their friends and family, over 67% that trust ads or any other content format.
 That’s why referral marketing is one of the most used and trustworthy marketing tactics.